codescape/jira-scrum-poker/contributing.md

 ### Message footer

-The message footer is used to reference issue that are adressed and closed by this commit.
+The message footer is used to reference issue that are addressed and closed by this commit.
 Closed issues should be listed on a separate line in the footer prefixed with "Closes" keyword like this:

     Closes #17